IamEzi/Ezi-Client/README.md

 1. Download the latest Ezi Client release.
 2. Extract the downloaded archive if required.
 3. Run **Ezi Client**.
-4. Launch Kirka through the client.
+4. Launch Kirka.io through the client.
 5. Open the client menu with `Right Shift`.

 FOR MACOS Check README-MAC.md